rockwillck/CBN2Path/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# rCBN
+# CBNpath

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rCBN is to provide an R interface to the CBN family of functions developed at ETH-Zurich.
+The goal of CBNpath is to provide an R interface to the CBN family of functions developed at ETH-Zurich.

 ## Dependencies